Insect pest risk

 - Use hybrids with resistance to wallaby ear (a mycoplasma transmitted by maize leafhoppers)

-- Where helicoverpa larvae are present after mid March – the majority of these larvae will enter diapause when they pupate.
-Pupae busting to prevent the carryover of these populations makes a valuable contribution to the area-wide management of H. armigera in the local area.
+- Where helicoverpa larvae are present after mid March, the majority will enter diapause when they pupate.
+Pupae busting to prevent population carryover makes a valuable contribution to the area-wide management of H. armigera in the local area.

-- The use of NPV for helicoverpa control in maize is effective, and can be applied through overhead irrigation (CPLM).
+- The use of NPV for helicoverpa control in maize is effective, and can be applied through overhead irrigation (centre pivot/lateral move).